- What is Mold

 If You Find Mold in Your Home, What Do You Do

 When mold becomes excessive in the home, or if checking for mold in a new home, it is crucial to contact a home inspector.
-Mold testing occurs at a laboratory and tests the samples taken at the mold inspection.
+Testing of the samples collected from a mold inspection occurs at a laboratory and tests the samples taken during the house mold inspection.

 Luckily, mold inspection and testing are easily accessible almost anywhere.
 Pick a mold testing company you find trustworthy and affordable.
 Feel free to research different testing methods or speak up to ensure a thorough mold inspection with no conflict of interest.

 Ask them about their professional mold test and how that will impact your home or commercial property when performed.
 MI&T is the biggest and most trusted mold company in the United States, offering unbiased mold testing at a reasonable price.

 What Does a Mold Inspector Do

-Upon hiring a professional mold inspection company, they will perform a visual inspection of the home, checking building materials, common places for water damage, and any other indoor environments conducive to indoor mold contamination or growth.
+Upon hiring a professional home mold inspection company, they will perform a visual inspection of the home, checking building materials, common places for water damage, and any other indoor environments conducive to indoor mold contamination or growth.

 They may use moisture mapping to help identify spots in the home that have been affected by water, such as if the roof leaked in the past.
 Equipment such as moisture meters and infrared cameras can help you identify moisture intrusion and water damage in the house’s materials.

-For hidden mold, air samples must be taken to test for the mold.
+For hidden mold, a mold air test and air samples must be taken to test for the mold.
 Scope, severity, and assessment of damage to humans can all be determined from these indoor samples.
 Air samples will reveal what type of mold is growing there, specific to that room.

 It is essential that the professional acquire the outdoor sample or control sample, to compare the indoor mold testers.
 These surface samples will compare the inside with the outside.